DataDog/integrations-extras/cortex/README.md

 ### Events

-cortex does not include any events.
+Cortex does not include any events.

 ## Troubleshooting